 What I found inspiring was the spirit of persistence displayed by the girls in light of adversity.
 When their parts were held up in customs, they kept going:

 “…Instead of giving up, the girls took matters into their own hands, and designed their own homemade motorized robotic machines while they waited for customs to clear their parts.
 Just three weeks ago, those supplies cleared customs, and the team finally started working on their official FIRST robot, with remote programming help from a few robotics grad students at Carnegie Mellon.”

 In April 2017, the State Department only issued 32 B1/B2 visas to Afghan nationals.
 Meanwhile 138 were issued to Iraqis and 1,492 to residents of Pakistan.
 I have nothing against either group and am happy they received opportunities that are rare in their homelands.
-But this blatant discrimination against Afghans is completely unwarranted, especially if you take into account the percentage of terror attacks that have been attributed to people from Afghanistan vs. people from places like Saudi Arabia, whose citizens are free to travel globally despite their governments’ ties to terrorism.
+But this blatant discrimination against Afghans is completely unwarranted.
+Especially if you take into account the percentage of terror attacks that have been attributed to people from Afghanistan, versus people from places like Saudi Arabia, whose citizens are free to travel globally despite their governments’ ties to terrorism.